 One of Hampstead's oldest buildings, Burgh House was built in 1704 to take advantage of the natural spa waters of the then-fashionable Hampstead Wells.
-A private house until World War II, it was saved from near-dereliction in the 1970s by local residents, who have been restoring and maintaining it ever since.
-The building is a fine example of the gentle elegance common to the Queen Anne period, with its redbrick box frontage, oak panelled rooms, and terraced garden (originally designed by Gertrude Jekyll).
+A private house until World War II, it was saved from dereliction in the 1970s by local residents, who have been restoring and maintaining it ever since.
+The building is a fine example of the genteel elegance common to the Queen Anne period, with redbrick box frontage, oak paneled rooms, and a terraced garden that was originally designed by Gertrude Jekyll.
 Today the house contains a small but diverting museum on the history of the area, and also hosts regular talks, concerts, and recitals.
 The secluded garden courtyard of the café is a lovely spot for lunch, tea, or glass of wine on a summer's afternoon.
-Call ahead if you're visiting on a weekend, however, as the house is often hired out as a wedding venue on Saturdays.
+Call ahead if you're visiting on a weekend, however, as the house is often rented out as a wedding venue on Saturday.